Next Steps

 • If sharing via DropBox, Google Drive, or other cloud-based file sharing service please share the link for the file, not the folder or the file itself.

-• Please ensure the title includes your NAME (first & last).
+• Please ensure the title includes your NAME (first & last), and the program(s) you would like to be considered for.
+(BFA Acting & Performance, BFA Performance Creation, DT)

-Video Submission Due by no later than noon on Saturday, April 8, 2023.
+Video Submission Due by no later thannoon on Saturday, April 13, 2024.

-• At the workshop you will share your second contemporary monologue (maximum 1 min 30 secs) from a published play with a professional production history.
+• At the Zoom Acting Callback, you will share your second contemporary monologue (maximum 1 min 30 secs) from a published play with a professional production history.
 No dialects or accents other than your own please.
 No mime and a maximum of one prop.
+You are advised to save your best monologue for this live performance

-• Additional components for the workshop will be shared on the day.
-Be prepared to have your monologue redirected, to move and improvise.
+• Be prepared to have your monologue redirected, to move and improvise.

 JUMP TO...